 Course validated by The Open University

-This course leads to...This programme will produce graduates skilled in a broad range of specialist areas.
-Progression will be through direct entry into the industry or through further study at post graduate level.
+This programme produces graduates skilled in a broad range of specialist areas.
+Progression is through direct entry into the industry or through further study at post graduate level.

-• Foundation Degree applicants must send over all Learning Outcomes from their Foundation Degree, which will then be reviewed by the Programme Team and the Head of Higher Education before a decision to accept or reject is made.
+• Foundation Degree applicants must send over all Learning Outcomes from their Foundation Degree, which will then be reviewed by the programme team and the Head of Higher Education before a decision to accept or reject is made

-Further Information...Need more information or can’t find the course you’re looking for?
+Need more information or can’t find the course you’re looking for?
 We can book you in to speak with our dedicated Advice & Guidance team about your options at The City of Liverpool College.
 With hundreds of courses and flexible learning, we’re sure to have something to meet your needs.

 You can contact us online via firstname.lastname@example.org or call us at any point on 0151 252 3000 with any queries you may have – we’re here to help.